How to Defuse a PR Crisis

 At Caster, we have managed a fair share of PR crises over the years.
 With the right response, however, a crisis downgrades to an issue fast.

 It was almost three full years before Twitter would debut, and as I type this, I think of how EASY I had it when this story erupted.
-The team was working against deadlines but for outlets like the six o’clock news and the evening edition of the Times.
+The team was working against deadlines, but for outlets like the six o’clock news and the evening edition of the Times.
 Today, you must immediately determine how big the issue is.
 It is important to understand the momentum of the chatter and follow the reactions of the media and different online communities.
 This is how you gauge the significance of the potential crisis.
-Are there hundreds of people talking about this incident.
+Are there hundreds of people talking about this incident?
 How important are they?
 What is the overall sentiment?
 Are people supporting you?
 Have any stories been published?
 Is the media reacting?
 If the incident is in fact more of a critique rather than an attack, you do not want to overreact, but you do want to watch and monitor it closely.
-At Caster we use sentiment and tracking tools across thousands of outlets, and we monitor social, forums, and key industry voices and we analyze for three key elements.
-Impact.
+At Caster we use sentiment and tracking tools across thousands of outlets.
+We monitor social, forums, and key industry voices, and we analyze for three key elements: Impact.
 Urgency.
 Time.

 - Impact – A situation or event is usually a crisis if it threatens lives, the environment, or the organization’s reputation (there are of course variations to this theme, but these are the biggies).
 While an issue can have an impact, it is usually not critical.

 - Urgency – If you are under immediate pressure to make decisions and resolve a problem, you have a crisis.

 - Time – While an issue can span years, crises generally have a clear start and end.
 Issues management involves a sustained effort of activity and monitoring over time, whereas crisis management is an immediate response.